Solomone Funaki: Senior career

 On 30 April 2024, Dragons RFC announced the signing of Funaki on a long-term deal from the 2024–25 United Rugby Championship season.
+However, on 23 December 2025, the club published a media release in which it announced the departure of Funaki, who wished to return to New Zealand to be with his family.
+He didn't play a single competition game for the club due to a string of serious injuries.

 International career

 Funaki played for, and captained, the Tonga U20 team at the 2014 IRB Junior World Rugby Trophy in Hong Kong.

 On 13 May 2018, he played for Tonga A in a World Series Rugby match against Western Force in Perth.

 Funaki made his test debut for Tonga on 3 July 2021 against New Zealand at Mount Smart Stadium in Auckland.
 Unfortunately, he broke his hand in that match and was, therefore, not available for Tonga's remaining matches in July 2021.
 On 27 May 2022, he was again named in the Tongan national team for the 2022 Pacific Nations Cup and the Asia/Pacific qualification match for the 2023 Rugby World Cup.